nexai-cloud/nexai.js/README.md

 ### Compatibility:

 - The Nexai AI Support Chat Bubble supports both CommonJS and ECMAScript Modules, making it versatile for integration into various JavaScript projects.
-- It is designed to be deployed on server environments that support Node.js, leveraging Express.js and Socket.IO for backend functionality.
+- It is designed to be deployed on HTML websites with the HTML embed or with React projects using the React Library.
+- The socket.io server can run in environments that support Node.js, leveraging Express.js and Socket.IO for your own socket.io backend.
+You can also use the https://nexai.site socket.io service by default or specify your own socket.io server when constructing eg: `const nexai = new Nexai({ nexaiApiKey, ioUrl })`.

 By integrating the Nexai AI Support Chat Bubble into your application, you can enhance user experience by providing instant AI-powered support and assistance.